 2. Take it easy on caffeine.
 Too much of it can leave you feeling stressed and anxious.

 3. Get moving!
 Exercise is one of the best ways to manage your weight and lower the risk of heart disease.

 4. Eat a healthy breakfast.
-Oatmeal is a great source of protein and fiber.
+Oatmeal is a great source of protein and is a food high in fiber.
 It can help keep your cholesterol in check while also keeping you feeling full longer.